ryanatkn/svelte-snake-sports/contributing.md

 ## PRs

-[Pull requests on GitHub](https://github.com/ryanatkn/svelte-snake-sports/pulls) may include resolutions to issues or highscores. (see below) Smaller changes and obvious improvements don't need an issue.
+[Pull requests on GitHub](https://github.com/ryanatkn/svelte-snake-sports/pulls) may include resolutions to issues and highscores submissions. (see below) Smaller changes and obvious improvements don't need an issue.

 ## discussions